 - ½ cup cilantro, minced

 - 1 lime, cut into wedges

 - Warm oil in a large saucepan over medium heat

-- Stir in stock, coconut milk and agave and bring to a simmer
+- Stir in stock and coconut milk and bring to a simmer

 - Pour broth through a fine mesh strainer and discard solids (shallot and cilantro)